Q: How do I apply to HEOP?

 Q: Do I have to attend the summer program?

 A: YES.
 All HEOP students must attend the summer enrichment program prior to their first semester at Sage College of Albany.

 Q: How long is the summer program and what are the dates?

 A: The Summer Program is 5 weeks in duration.
-(July 7th - August 8th) Students must live in the residence halls for the duration of the program.
+(TBA) Students must live in the residence halls for the duration of the program.
 Students are required to cover their own transportation to the college.